InquisitiveAS/3DviewerAppAs/README.md

 ## **About**

-A static vanilla JS obj viewer based on rhino3dm Web Assemblies The app is simple obj loader of different Rhino Datatype and Open NURBS datatype
+A static vanilla JS obj viewer based on rhino3dm.js

+rhino3dm.js is a javascript library with an associated rhino3dm.wasm (web assembly) that is OpenNURBS plus additional C++ to javascript bindings compiled to web assembly.
+Web assembly is now an available technology on all major browsers as well as node.js.

+The app is work in progress

 This is based on https://mcneel.github.io/rhino3dm/javascript/api/index.html